djrequejo/aws-serverless-apigateway-dynamodb-s3-sqs-demo/README.md

 ## Prerequisites

 Before deploying this service, make sure you have the following:
-- An AWS account
+- An AWS account: `export AWS_PROFILE=<your profile>`
-- Serverless Framework installed globally
+- Serverless Framework installed globally `npm install -g serverless`
 - Node.js 18.x runtime installed
 - Python 3.11 runtime installed (for one function)
-- `generate-layer.ps1` for Windows or `generate-layer.sh` for Linux script for packaging the layer (`app/nodejs.zip`)
+- For packaging the lambda layer: `npm run layer`
 - Optional: DynamoDB Local installed for local development

 ## Service Details